 - What did you learn from X project?

-- What was the timeframe and how did you manage to complete the project within the timeframe?
+- What was the timeframe and how did you complete the project within the timeframe?

 - Explain Z project in detail.
 What was your responsibility and whom did you work with?

 - Tell me about the projects where you used Y software.